Frequently Asked Questions

 The ESO Student Association co-ordinates activities such as parties, dance classes, yoga and meditation sessions, boxing and martial arts practice, surf club plus weekend trips and break that are open to all.
 The grounds and student rooms are also used regularly by students for ad hoc sports and to keep fit.
 You can find more information on our Clubs & Associations page or our Admissions team would be happy to put you in touch with members of the Student Association.

-We are particularly proud of the learning community here at the ESO and pleased to be able to say our students consistently put us on top when it comes to the National Student Survey – this year’s results:-
+We are particularly proud of the learning community here at the ESO and pleased to be able to say our students consistently put us on top when it comes to the National Student Survey.

 Some of our current students also shared their view of life at the ESO – you can watch their videos on our website or via our YouTube channel.
-If you would like to speak directly to a current student about their experience (perhaps as a non-UK student or as a mature student) please feel free to contact our Admissions team, who’ll be happy to pass your details on (email@example.com).
+If you would like to speak directly to a current student about their experience (perhaps as a non-UK student or as a mature student) please contact Admissions, who’ll be happy to pass your details on.

 Finding accommodation is not something students have found to be a problem.
 Maidstone has a good range of affordable housing – most students opt to house share but there are also options for those looking for independent/family accommodation.
 We find student accommodation is ‘recycled’ each year – some of our regular landlords have been advertising with us for over a decade.